reviveMC74/reviveMC74/README.md

 # reviveMC74 -- root and install an open VOIP app

-A VOIP application to revive the MC74 was withdrawn and abandoned by Cisco/Meraki.
+A VOIP application to revive the MC74 that was withdrawn and abandoned by Cisco/Meraki.
 This package contains code and instructions on how to (more or less) automatically root an MC74 and install the new Android apps to allow the phone to be used on any VOIP provider.